6 Tips for Camping in Bear Country

 2. Look for Used Campsites

-Once you are at your local camp or national park, keep your eye out for used campsites to minimize hammock dangers.
+Once you are at your local camp or national park, keep your eye out for used campsites to minimize dangers.
 If others have camped in that area, it’s usually safe to assume that you and your friends or family are safe to stay there for the night, too.
 Just ensure the campsite is far from a water source, and clean up any litter the previous campers left when you’re taking care of your own.

 3. Find Campsites With Low Bear Activity